THC-QA/QA_SFIA_Project/README.md

 At the start of the project, I focussed on the four tasks most easily completable in the first week of training: Starting the Kanban board [itself](https://trello.com/b/8xaM1s0K/qa-week-5-individual-project-hotsaucerecipe), starting this documentation to streamline my future workflow, instituting a github repository for the project, which can be found [here](https://github.com/THC-QA/QA_SFIA_Project), and initialising the risk assessment for the project in line with my initial understanding.

 ### Rolling Changes

++ The first major change to the Kanban board was a respec to denote the removing of Selenium testing from the project, due to the lack of javascript implementation.
+In replacement, a provisional addition of Postman testing was added, so as to validate the REST API, and therefore CRUD functionality of our APIs.
+In addition, issues with reimaging hardware lead to the need to implement Visual Code Studio usage.
+To this end I installed the Remote SSH, mySQL, Python, and Code Spellchecker extensions, so as to improve project flow.
+Notepad++ is being explored in replacement of VIM for GitBASH.
+The database has been implemented as a simple relationship between two main tables, the user table has been omitted until hashing of passwords and pre-encryption can be handled on the app side.

++

 ### End Point